Nintendo mobile games: Fire Emblem Shadows (2025)

 In September 2025, Nintendo released a second mobile game in the Fire Emblem series featuring real-time strategy and social deduction multiplayer gameplay.

+Pictonico!
+(2026)

+Co-developed by Nintendo EPD with Intelligent Systems, Pictonico! is a mobile video game where players can take pictures using their camera or use their pictures on their phone and turn them into WarioWare-style minigames.

 Other mobile apps

 Nintendo Switch Parental Controls

 The Nintendo Switch Parental Controls is a companion mobile app to the Nintendo Switch.
 Although the console itself includes standard parental control settings, the app introduces additional features such as monitoring game play activities of child users, setting daily time limits, and a manual software suspension function.
 Standard parental control settings can also be configured via this app.
 This is made possible via child accounts registered on a parent's own Nintendo Account.
 The app was launched alongside the Nintendo Switch in March 2017.

 Nintendo Switch App

 While the Nintendo Switch has various online and networking functionalities, Nintendo elected to use a separate mobile app, Nintendo Switch Online, for features such as in-game voice chat, adding friends, and managing of the Switch Online subscription service to access more advanced features.
 According to Fils-Aimé, they wanted to use a mobile app for these features so that players could take advantage of their existing mobile devices that are already geared for aspects like voice chat, and to eliminate some of the latency problems that players may encounter if they were playing the Switch in its handheld mode.
 The app was released in July 2017 in some countries.
 The app was soft-launched in July 2017, alongside the release of Splatoon 2.
 A full version of the app was released in September 2018.

 In 2025, the app was rebranded to Nintendo Switch App, and allowed for non-membership focused features such as an in-depth friends list and viewing screenshots taken on the user's Nintendo Switch 2.